jhaezaerts/dreamjob/README.md

     - ```cd dreamjob<your-name>```
     - ```mkdir backend```
     - ```mkdir frontend```
-2. click 'Manage files' and upload the **only the backend files** from the repository that you cloned
+2. Click 'Manage files' in cloud shell and upload the **only the backend files** from the repository that you cloned
-3. in cloud shell, navigate backwards ```cd ..```, until you find the backend files you just uploaded.
+3. In cloud shell, navigate backwards ```cd ..```, ```dir```, until you find the backend files you just uploaded.
 Move them to the backend folder you created just now in cloud shell.

     ```mv app.py Dockerfile requirements.txt dreamjob<your-name>/backend ```

-4. from your dreamjob folder, build the backendimage and store it in your registry
+4. From your dreamjob folder, build the backend image and store it in your registry

     ```az acr build --registry <your-registry-name> --image dreamjob-backend-<your-name>:latest backend/```